Uninterruptible power supply: Communication

 The basic computer-to-UPS control methods are intended for one-to-one signaling from a single source to a single target.
 For example, a single UPS may connect to a single computer to provide status information about the UPS, and allow the computer to control the UPS.
 Similarly, the USB protocol is also intended to connect a single computer to multiple peripheral devices.

-In some situations it is useful for a single large UPS to be able to communicate with several protected devices.
+In some situations, it is useful for a single large UPS to be able to communicate with several protected devices.
 For traditional serial or USB control, a signal replication device may be used, which for example allows one UPS to connect to five computers using serial or USB connections.
 However, the splitting is typically only one direction from UPS to the devices to provide status information.
 Return control signals may only be permitted from one of the protected systems to the UPS.

 As Ethernet has increased in common use since the 1990s, control signals are now commonly sent between a single UPS and multiple computers using standard Ethernet data communication methods such as TCP/IP.
 The status and control information is typically encrypted so that, for example, an outside hacker can not gain control of the UPS and command it to shut down.

 Distribution of UPS status and control data requires that all intermediary devices such as Ethernet switches or serial multiplexers be powered by one or more UPS systems, in order for the UPS alerts to reach the target systems during a power outage.
-To avoid the dependency on Ethernet infrastructure, the UPSs can be connected directly to main control server by using GSM/GPRS channel also.
+To avoid the dependency on Ethernet infrastructure, the UPSs can be connected directly to the main control server by using a GSM/GPRS channel also.
 The SMS or GPRS data packets sent from UPSs trigger software to shut down the PCs to reduce the load.

 Batteries

-There are three main types of UPS batteries: Valve Regulated Lead Acid (VRLA), Flooded Cell or VLA batteries, and Lithium Ion batteries.
+There are three main types of UPS batteries: valve-regulated lead–acid (VRLA), flooded cell or VLA batteries, and lithium-ion batteries.
 The run-time for a battery-operated UPS depends on the type and size of batteries and rate of discharge, and the efficiency of the inverter.
 The total capacity of a lead–acid battery is a function of the rate at which it is discharged, which is described as Peukert's law.

 Manufacturers supply run-time rating in minutes for packaged UPS systems.
 Larger systems (such as for data centers) require detailed calculation of the load, inverter efficiency, and battery characteristics to ensure the required endurance is attained.